j-koziel/html-css-course/starter/03-CSS-Fundamentals/notes.md

 - font-style: The style of the text (bold, italics etc)
 - text-align: How the text is aligned relative to its parent element
 - line-height: Space between each line of text

+# Combining selectors

+Makes the CSS file less repetetive and improves maintainability of styling

+Descendant selectors select child elements

+Not the most recommended way to do this as it is not maintainable